jellyfin/jellyfin-roku/DEVGUIDE.md

 make dev
 ```

 This will create a zip in `out/apps/Jellyfin_Roku-dev.zip`.
-Login to your roku's device in your browser and upload the zip file then run install.
+Login to your Roku's device in your browser and upload the zip file then run install.

 ## Method 3: Direct load to Roku Device